UK Only: 0800 088 5553 | Contact

 Highland Titles® was originally conceived by Dr Peter and Laura Bevis, a biologist and accountant respectively from their family Estate in the Scottish Highlands.
 After creating 12 new woods on family owned land in Glen Spean, they realised that to really make a difference, they needed to buy land which had the potential to be restored and conserved, or which was at risk from development.
 The organisation has grown from there and we now have thousands of supporters and land owners around the world.

-100% of the profits that we we raise from the sale of souvenir plots to our supporters around the world is applied to good causes, such as protecting and conserving the land we manage.
+We are very proud to provide a means by which people from all over the world can delight in a fabulous gift AND support good causes, such as protecting and conserving the land we manage.
 We currently wholly support two Nature Reserves, one based at Glencoe Wood, Appin and the other, Bumblebee Haven, at Mountainview, Lochaber.